 - For a mid-range beachfront location, you can't beat the Beach Retreat & Lodge at Tahoe, featuring two on-site restaurants; beautiful common areas; and large rooms, including some with partial lake views and fireplaces.

 - With a mix of different sized rooms and suites, the Big Pines Mountain House of Tahoe is a good choice for all types of budget travelers, including families and groups.
 Some rooms have kitchenettes, and breakfast is included with your stay.

 Explore More Camping & Outdoor Destinations in California

 - Camping: Within a day's drive of Lake Tahoe are some of California's most epic camping destinations.
 Find the best campgrounds in the timeless forests of giant sequoias in Sequoia National Park and Kings Canyon National Park.
 Head to the coast and set up your tent or RV among the towering redwoods of Redwood National and State Parks.
 Alternatively, head south to the desert, and discover the best places to camp in Joshua Tree National Park.

-- Hiking: While you're here, you'll want to check out at least some of the hiking trails around Lake Tahoe.
-If you're interested in hiking, you're in the right park of the country.
-Consider visiting some other parks, and make the most of your hiking time with our guides to the best hikes at South Lake Tahoe, Yosemite National Park, Redwood National and State Parks, and the overall best hiking trails in California.
+- Hiking: If you're interested in hiking, you're in the right part of the country.
+Consider visiting some other parks, and make the most of your hiking time with our guides to the best hikes at South Lake Tahoe, Yosemite National Park, and Redwood National and State Parks.
 If you happen to be heading towards Las Vegas, also see our article on the best hikes near Las Vegas.